HLT-MAIA/Emotion-Transformer/README.md

 # Emotion-Transformer
-Emotion Detection with Transformer models 😃😡😱😊!
+Emotion Detection with Transformer models 😃😡😱😊

+To test our model capacity to predict emotions we use the [GoEmotions Corpus](https://www.aclweb.org/anthology/2020.acl-main.372.pdf).
+This corpus consists of 58k reddit comments annotated with 28 different emotions.

 # Model Architecture